 WeedMD Inc. is the publicly-traded parent company of WeedMD Rx Inc., a federally-licensed producer and distributor of cannabis products for both the medical and adult-use markets.
-The Company owns and operates three facilities: CX Industries ("CX"), a wholly-owned subsidiary of WeedMD Inc. operating out of the Company's 26,000 square feet ("sq. ft.") indoor facility in Aylmer, Ontario ("Aylmer Facility") which specializes in cannabis extraction and processing, Starseed Medicinal Inc. ("Starseed"), a wholly owned subsidiary of WeedMD Inc. operating out of the Company's 14,850 sq. ft. indoor facility in Bowmanville, Ontario which specializes in cannabis processing and packaging and a 158-acre property with up to 550,000 sq. ft. of state-of-the-art greenhouses and up to 100 acres of outdoor facility located in Strathroy, Ontario.
-As at December 31, 2019, the Company has 310,850 sq. ft. of indoor (warehouse and hybrid greenhouse) licensed production space and 27 acres of outdoor licensed production space across its sites.
+The Company owns and operates three facilities: A 26,000 square feet ("sq. ft.") indoor facility in Aylmer, Ontario ("Aylmer Facility") which specializes in cannabis extraction and processing, Starseed Medicinal Inc. ("Starseed"), a wholly owned subsidiary of WeedMD Inc. operating out of the Company's 14,850 sq. ft. indoor facility in Bowmanville, Ontario which specializes in cannabis processing and packaging and a 158-acre property with up to 550,000 sq. ft. of state-of-the-art greenhouses and up to 100 acres of outdoor facility located in Strathroy, Ontario.
+As at December 31, 2020, the Company has 310,850 sq. ft. of indoor (warehouse and hybrid greenhouse) licensed production space and 27 acres of outdoor licensed production space across its sites.
 WeedMD has a multi-channeled distribution strategy that includes selling directly to medical patients, strategic relationships across the seniors' market and supply agreements with Shoppers Drug Mart as well as six provincial distribution agencies.

-The consolidated financial statements of WeedMD Inc. as at December 31, 2019, are comprised of WeedMD Inc. and its wholly-owned subsidiaries: WeedMD Capital Corp., WeedMD Rx Inc. ("WeedMD Rx") along with its wholly-owned subsidiaries WeedMD Rx Ltd., WMD Ventures Inc., 2686912 Ontario Limited and 2686913 Ontario Inc., and Starseed Holdings Inc. along with its wholly-owned subsidiaries Starseed Medicinal Inc. and North Star Wellness Inc. (collectively, "WeedMD" or the "Company").
+The consolidated financial statements of WeedMD Inc. as at December 31, 2020, are comprised of WeedMD Inc. and its wholly-owned subsidiaries: WeedMD Capital Corp., WeedMD Rx Inc. ("WeedMD Rx") along with its wholly-owned subsidiaries WeedMD Rx Ltd., WMD Ventures Inc., 2686912 Ontario Limited and 2686913 Ontario Inc., and Starseed Holdings Inc. along with its wholly-owned subsidiaries Starseed Medicinal Inc. and North Star Wellness Inc. (collectively, "WeedMD" or the "Company").
 WeedMD Rx Ltd., WeedMD Capital Corp and WMD Ventures Inc. are currently dormant.